How data flow and components work

-It is possible to use the filter for the Data In bucket if you wish to filter only certain files (with the particular extension, or from the particular folder).
+It is possible to use the filter for the Data In bucket if you wish to filter only certain files (with a particular extension, or from a particular folder).
 In this example, we will filter only files with

 GZ in naming, using

 *.gz expression.
 Files will be decompressed using the Command Line Interface processor.

 To decompress the file you need to run

 gunzip in/files/* bash script which decompresses all the unzipped files in